mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 Proceed with the tutorial.
 Don't forget to `run` your server in between steps to check how it is going!

 At some point, the tutorial will point you to the `marked.js` library, which is able to parse MarkDown straight from your Javascript (JSX) file.
 Nothing easier, now that we know how to work with WebJars.
 In order to find if there is a WebJar available, check directly on the WebJar website.
-After finding out that it's there, include it into your `build.sbt` file:
+After finding out, include it into your `build.sbt` file:

 {% highlight html %}
 {% raw %}